-Strategy 6 Strengthen sustainability combining the resolution of social issues with uniqueness
+Strategy 6 Strengthen sustainability combining the

 The second way to strengthen the management foundation is through a sustainability strategy.
-We will establish Group-original KPIs, reflecting inherent strengths and social responsibilities, which will underpin the management foundation.
+We will establish Group-original KPIs, reflecting inherent strengths and social responsibilities. which will underpin the management foundation.
 These KPIs target five areas of activity: 1) quality of life improvement through innovative technology services; 2) regional revitalization; 3) culture, the arts, design; 4) all-inclusive human resources; and 5) environment.